 I had a bad day today … not really bad, just worse than normal.
 It was stressful, I listened to people argue and be combative.
 More issues were brought up than resolved and people didn’t take responsibility for being part of the problem.
 These things happen and I get it … but it put me in a bad mood.
 I work long hours and I’ve earned the right to be in a bad mood.

-I got home and I was stomping around the house grumbling, looking for something to eat because despite a full pantry and refrigerator, there wasn’t anything in there.
+I got home and I was stomping around the house grumbling, looking for something to eat because, even though there are a pantry and refrigerator full of food, there wasn’t anything in there.
 I still hadn’t written my next post, and despite having about 10 partially completed articles sitting in the draft box, I wasn’t in the mood to be helpful, clever, or whatever.
-Screw it ….
+Screw it…

 I will be nice to all who have a hard life.